gtonks/uncertainty-dodgeball/README.md

 The game pits two teams against each other, which are constructed by two different "coaches" (the agents in our simulation).

 ## How a game works
 Each round, a player (Agent) goes to a random Location.
-(The number of locations is a parameter that can be configured as part of the simulation.)
+(The number of locations is a parameter that can be configured as part of the simulation, but by default is set to continually match the number of players currently in a team.)
 The player chooses one of three actions to perform:
 - DODGE: This prevents a player from getting hit and leaving the game for that round.
 - PICK_UP: Each round, one player at each Location who chooses this action will get a ball.
 - THROW: If the player has a ball, he randomly chooses someone from the other team at that Location to throw a ball at.
 If the targeted player did not dodge, he is eliminated.
 Regardless of outcome, the player who chose this action no longer has a ball.